Circular Congregational Church – Charleston, South Carolina

 The Independent or Circular Congregational Church – originally called the White Meeting House – was founded around 1681 by a group of Charleston‘s earliest colonists.
 Its congregation comprised the city’s first non-Anglican church.
 Because members did not adhere to the Church of England, they were considered “dissenters” and forbidden to label their place of worship a church – only a meeting house.

 The group included English Congregationalists, French Huguenots, and Scottish Presbyterians.
-The road leading to their meeting house was first known as Meeting House Street and is now known simply as Meeting Street.
-Meeting Street remains one of downtown Charleston’s primary arteries.
+The road leading to their meeting house was first known as Meeting House Street and is now known simply as Meeting Street, which remains one of downtown Charleston’s primary arteries.
+The church also included African-Americans, both free and enslaved, who worshiped here until forming their own church, Plymouth Congregational Church, in 1867.

 In 1804, renowned architect Robert Mills designed a circular building made of bricks to replace the old wooden meeting house.
 That building was destroyed by a fire at the beginning of the Civil War, but in 1890 the bricks from the ruins were used to create the present church.
 The churchyard at Circular Congregational is the oldest in the city.